DanielRenne/react-media-carousel/README.md

     fontWeight: string (override the css font weight of the story.)
     fontFamily: string (override the css font family of the story.)
     opacity: number (override the default css opacity for the Backdrop.
 Range [0 to 1])
+    desktopSlideWidth: number (override the default width of a desktop slide.)
+    desktopSlideHeight: number (override the default height of a desktop slide.)
+    title: object (React object to add a title to the carousel just above the main slide.)

 Slide fields